Nate-hub5/TripleTen/README.md

 These are some of my projects from the TripleTen Data Science course

-1. Beta Bank Supervised Learning project is looking at customer churn.
-We want to understand whether a customer will leave the bank based on each clients past behaviors.
+1. Beta Bank Supervised Learning Project: This project focuses on customer churn.
+The goal is to predict whether a customer will leave the bank based on their past behaviors.

-2. Ice Video Game EDA was a simple EDA that looked at video games over a period of time.
-Our goal was to help plan the 2017 campaign for the company.
+2. Ice Video Game EDA: A simple exploratory data analysis project examining video games over time.
+The goal was to help plan the company's 2017 campaign.

-3. Interconnect Final Project is looking at customer churn.
-The goal is to find clients that plan on leaving, and offer promotional codes / offering special plans.
+3. Interconnect Final Project: This project focuses on customer churn.
+The aim is to identify clients likely to leave and offer them promotional codes or special plans.

-4. Machine Learning for Text is looking at movie reviews.
-We want to understand the positive from the negative reviews.
+4. Machine Learning for Text: This project analyzes movie reviews to distinguish between positive and negative sentiments.